SaaS Metrics: 15 KPIs Every B2B Leader Must Track [2026]

 Benchmark

-For B2B SaaS targeting mid-market and enterprise accounts, best-in-class annual gross revenue churn is below 5%.
-Good is 5-7%.
-Acceptable is 7-10%.
-Above 10% annual gross revenue churn is a serious problem that will cap your growth regardless of how much you spend on acquisition.
+For B2B SaaS targeting mid-market and enterprise, top-tier annual gross revenue churn is below 5%; good is 5-7%; acceptable is 7-10%; above 10% will cap your growth regardless of how much you spend on acquisition.
+Monthly customer churn varies by segment: SMB 3-5% (painful), mid-market 1-2%, enterprise below 0.5%.

 Why it matters